askesvane/LanguageAnalytics/assignment6_DeepLearning/README.md

 unzip -q glove.6B.zip
 ```
 ### Run the scripts
 The scripts should be executed from the terminal.
 You can specify the number of lines that should be chunked together as well as the size of the test dataset.
+I have specified the default values.
 ```bash
 python LogisticRegressionModel.py --chunk_size 40 --test_size 0.25
 python DeepLearningnModel.py --chunk_size 40 --test_size 0.25